Subscribe To This Site

 Let me help you out here.
 If you're afraid of public speaking then your definition is actually more like this:

 Public Speaking: "A terrifying oral performance activity involving me risking making a fool of myself and having the people in the audience think I'm an idiot."
-See how the boring textbook answer you gave before was really meaningless?
-This one is far more accurate if you're afraid of public speaking isn't it?

 Define Public Speaking Correctly And You Will Understand It